TruePeople/TruePeople.SharePreview/Readme.md

 ﻿# TruePeople.SharePreview
-Share previews with people that don't have a login to your Umbraco environment!
+Share preview URLs with non-Umbraco users!
 It supports multi-cultural and single-culture sites.

 ## Installation
 Install the package via NuGet or download it from Our Umbraco.